You are currently viewing The Hidden Toxins in Your Cleaning Products & How to Detox Your Home

-Commercial cleaning chemicals and environmental exposure to toxins may seem like a minimal threat but when you look at the totality of how many we are exposed to, it can be a huge accumulative amount in combination to serve as a wake-up call!
+Why?
+Because the products we trust to “clean” our counters, floors, and clothes often leave behind a residue of endocrine disruptors and carcinogens.
+Commercial cleaning chemicals and environmental exposure to toxins may seem like a minimal threat, but when you look at the totality of how many we are in contact with, it can be a huge accumulative amount in combination to serve as a wake-up call!

-The fragrance of a citrus-scented cleaning product may make you feel an environment is clean but what is often used is limonene and linalool which are synthetic fragrance terpene chemicals.
-You may not even pick up any kind of odor or fragrance but the exposure is constant.
+The fragrance of a citrus-scented cleaning product may make you feel that an environment is clean, but what is often used is limonene and linalool, which are synthetic fragrance terpene chemicals.
+You may not even pick up any kind of odor or fragrance, but the exposure is constant.

 Does anyone in your home have nasal infections, runny noses, or inflammation in their sinuses?

-Often times the usage of cleaning products is the culprit.
-The likelihood of kids having rhinitis, an inflammation of the nose lining, can be linked by 29 to 97%.
+Oftentimes times the usage of cleaning products is the culprit.
+The likelihood of kids having rhinitis, an inflammation of the nose lining, can be a direct link to 29- 97% of cases.

-When you include synthetic scents used in soaps, laundry softeners, etc. it can compound symptoms of chest tightness, coughing, wheezing, and additional respiratory illness.
-These chemicals can trigger dermatitis, rashes, psoriasis, and eczema from preservatives like methylisothiazolinone which is one of the worst toxins that can be found in cleaning and laundry products marketed as “natural.”
+When you include synthetic scents used in soaps, laundry softeners, etc., it can compound symptoms of chest tightness, coughing, wheezing, and additional respiratory illness.
+These chemicals can trigger dermatitis, rashes, psoriasis, and eczema from preservatives like methylisothiazolinone, which is one of the worst toxins in cleaning and laundry products marketed as “natural.”

 Where Do These Chemical Exposures Come From?